0x1eef/mruby-command/README.md

 mruby-command provides Go-inspired, non-blocking commands that work well with mruby's cooperative scheduler (mruby-task).
-Loosely based on CRuby's [test-cmd.rb](https://github.com/0x1eef/test-cmd.rb), although the two projects have diverged over time.
+It is based on code that was originally written for CRuby.

 ## Install